ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 # Overview

 This page discusses how to configure your cube with the greatest control and flexibility by writing a `qube-config.json` file.

 If you are new to using csvcubed, you may wish to begin with the [quick start](../../quick-start/index.md) approach.

+This page will introduce the sections and components that make up a `qube-config.json` file, detailing the overall structure expected in the configuration file.
+This page will not go into extensive detail on the metadata, individual columns, and fields contained within that are required in a configuration file.
+Instead, each section will link to a dedicated page for the full details on the respective subject.

 > **Experience of writing basic JSON documents is assumed throughout this document.**
 > See this [tutorial from DigitalOcean](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) for an introduction to writing JSON.